JimmyHowe/JHDB/README.md

             table.timestamps();
         });

-The schema builder can be used on specific connections like so
+The schema builder can be used on one or more connections like so

     Schema.connection("sqlite").create(...)
+    Schema.connections("mysql", sqlite").create(...)

 ### Direct SQL